Sam-Dragon/cloud/gcp/relational-database.md

 - Scale to PB's of data with automatic sharding
 - Horizontal scaling
 - Export can be done via cloud console or dataflow but 'gcloud export' is not supported
+- horizonal scaling for reads and writes
+- no gcloud export option